axelvaldez/radical-companies/_posts/RADICAL COMPANIES/Blog/2022-03-19-RADICAL-government.markdown

    <p>Parks and recreation are very similar, with people responsible for <em>coordinating</em> planning and construction.
 Ditto for water purification.</p>
    <p>A few things off the list.</p>
   <h2 style="font-size:30px; font-family:Courier New, monospace; ">Zoning and Building Regulations</h2>
    <p>Zoning strikes me as a weak way to try and control the worst tendencies of FIAT landowners.
-But keeping the “bad” buildings away from the residential buildings is not harmless, either, and it is not a solution, either.
+But keeping the “bad” buildings away from the residential buildings is not harmless.
+And it is not a solution, either.
 I’d rather trust each hyper-local community, people who know each other, to make those decisions using the RADICAL system rather than a city government.</p>
    <p>There might be a coordinating function needed as well as expertise but that can be handled by RADICAL companies.</p>
    <p>Off the list.</p>
   <h2 style="font-size:30px; font-family:Courier New, monospace; ">Higiene: Waste Removal</h2>